Exploit the power of the Behavioral Benchmark’s User Group

 To stand a chance of differentiating your company by the experience you give to your clients, you will need three things:

-• New tools and CX data that let you measure and compare your CX objectively.
+- New tools and data that let you measure and compare your client engagement objectively.

-The Behavioral Benchmark's User Group gives you this
+The Client Behavior Benchmark's User Group gives you all three

 “This is exactly the type of data we've been looking for – clients, markets, and competitors.”

-New tools and CX data – a standard methodology for measuring CX provides fresh absolute and relative CX data every quarter.
-This means you can measure, compare, and predict your client experience.
+New tools and data – a standard measurement methodology provides fresh absolute and relative data every quarter.
+This means you can measure, compare, and predict your client engagement and its effect on whether clients buy, stay, and buy more.

 A safe environment – not only does the User Group enable peer-group discussions fuelled with reliable data, but it also provides the contractual protection that enables firms to share best practices in the general interest of clients.

-The ability to shape the benchmark’s future – crucially, the behavioral benchmark is a self-governing utility.
-This places you in charge of directing the tool, calling for new analyses into benchmark findings that interest you, and synthesising new solutions.
-This creates the opportunity to not only share best practices but also to create them, to keep the benchmark aligned with your clients’ evolving needs, and to continually push forward the leading edge of CX across the industry.
+The ability to shape the benchmark’s future – crucially, the Client Behavior Benchmark is a self-governing utility.
+This places you in charge of directing the tool, calling for new metrics and analytics, and synthesising new solutions.
+This creates the opportunity to not only share best practices but also to create them, to keep the benchmark aligned with your clients’ evolving needs, and to continually push forward the leading edge of client engagement across the industry.

 “We’re excited at senior levels about this benchmark.
 We like the structure of an industry utility through which we can shape its future, and we see it as part of a wider objective to reduce our spend on external data by 80%.”